Telerias/Commitmas/README.md

  - Edited a repository README file on Windows and commited
  - Pulled changed repository from GitHub to local via command line

+Update 12-24
+ - Little done so far, busy day.
+Plan is to fork a repository